jprx/modelsim_docker/README.md

 The downloaded file should be renamed to `modelsim_setup.run` and placed in the same folder as the Dockerfile.

+# Configuration
+You can setup which directory is mapped to the container in `config.sh`.
+This works on both macOS and Linux.

 # Running It
+## Automatically
+Once you've downloaded `modelsim_setup.run` you can use `./build.sh` to build the container.

+Then, no matter your platform, `./run.sh` to run it. `run.sh` will automatically detect your OS and do everything appropriately. (macOS requires setting up XQuartz for your first time running this, see the "Mac" section below.)

 ## Linux
-Execute `./build.sh` to build the container, and `./start.sh` to run it.
+Execute `./build.sh` to build the container, and `./linux_start.sh` to run it.

-When launched with `./start.sh`, the Docker container will run with the executing user's UID and GID, allowing for direct connection to X11 through `/tmp/.X11-unix`.
+When launched with `./linux_start.sh`, the Docker container will run with the executing user's UID and GID, allowing for direct connection to X11 through `/tmp/.X11-unix`.
 The user's home directory is also mounted in the container as RW, allowing for easy access to files from Modelsim.